Beverley T. Crump

 Beverley Tucker Crump (June 10, 1854 – March 29, 1930) was a politician and judge in Virginia.

+Early and family life

 His father, William Wood Crump, was a lawyer and judge who served as assistant secretary of the treasury for the Confederate States of America.
 His mother was Mary S. Tabb.

-He served in the Virginia Legislature in 1893 and 1894.
-He was elected a circuit court judge in Richmond in 1902.
-He married Etta (Henrietta) Ogle Tayloe in 1884.
-They had three daughters and a son, William Wood Crump (1887 – 1968).
+His family included three sisters and two brothers.
+Although one sister and his brother William Wood Crump Jr. both died as children during the American Civil War, his brother Edward Tabb Crump and three sisters reached adulthood and married.